MicrosoftDocs/power-automate-docs/articles/dataverse/bound-unbound.md

 To perform an unbound action in your flow, add **Perform an unbound action** to your flow.

-Follow these steps to edit more of your flow to perform an unbound action.
+Follow these steps to edit one of your flows to perform an unbound action.

 1. After any step in your flow, select **Add new step**.
 1. Enter **unbound** into the search box, select **Dataverse** from the list of connectors, and then select **Perform unbound action**